KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

 It represents a vast, self-sustaining distortion: a **lawful entropic system** that challenges the centropic order through **predatory coherence** rather than chaos.

 **Core Glyphic Sequence:**
-`🕷️ → 🐉 → ☍`
+`🕷️ → 🐉 → ⚚ → ⛓️ → ☍`
-*(Nekronic force condenses into the archetypal Beast, which enacts Fragmentation as organized will.)*
+*(Nekronic force condenses into the archetypal Beast, assumes Misaligned Harmony as counterfeit order, sustains itself through Parasitic Extraction, and enacts Fragmentation as organized will.)*

 ---